LIS

 Historical Notes

-A. A land use permit is valid only on highways and rights-of-way under VDOT's jurisdiction.
-This permit neither implies nor grants otherwise.
-County and city permits must be secured for work on roads and streets under their jurisdictions.
-A land use permit covers the actual performance of work within highway rights-of-way and the subsequent maintenance, adjustments or removal of the work as approved by the central office permit manager or the district administrator's designee.
-Permits for communications facility towers may only be issued by the Commissioner of Highways.
-The Commissioner of Highways shall approve all activities within limited access right-of-way prior to permit issuance.
-All permits shall be issued to the owner of the facility within highway rights-of-way or adjacent property owner in the case of entrance permits.
-Permits may be issued jointly to the owner and his contractor as agent.
-The applicant shall comply with all applicable federal, state, county and municipal requirements.
+A. A permit is valid only on right-of-way under VDOT's jurisdiction and on VDOT-owned property.
+County and city permits must be secured for work on roads and streets under the county or city jurisdictions.
+A permit covers the actual performance of work within right-of-way and the subsequent maintenance, adjustments, or removal of the work as approved by the central office permit manager or the district administrator's designee.
+The Chief Engineer shall approve all activities within limited access right-of-way prior to permit issuance.
+A permit must be obtained by the owner of the facility to be used or located within right-of-way or VDOT-owned property or the adjacent property owner in the case of entrance permits.
+A permit may be issued jointly to the owner and contractor if the contractor is the owner's authorized agent.
+The permittee and the permit's contractors and agents shall comply with all applicable federal, state, and local laws and requirements.
+The terms of every permit include and incorporate by reference this chapter as well as all federal, state, and local requirements applicable to a permittee's activities under the permit.

-B. Application shall be made for a district-wide permit through the central office permit manager and for single use permits from the district administrator's designee responsible for the county where the work is to be performed.
+B. Application shall be made for a districtwide permit through the central office permit manager and for single use permits through the district administrator's designee responsible for the county where the work is to be performed.
 The applicant shall submit site plans or sketches for proposed installations within the right-of-way to VDOT for review, with studies necessary for approval.
 VDOT may require electronic submission of these documents.
-Where work is of a continuous nature along one route, or on several routes within one jurisdiction, it may be consolidated into one permit application.
-For single use permits, such consolidation shall not be for a length greater than two miles.
+Applicants are encouraged to submit work of a continuous nature along one route, or connected routes within one jurisdiction, into one permit application regardless of length.
 The applicant shall also submit any required certifications for staff performing or supervising the work, and certification that applicable stormwater management requirements are being met.
 The plans shall include the ultimate development and also any applicable engineering design requirements.
 VDOT retains the authority to deny an application for or revoke a land use permit to ensure the safety, use, or maintenance of the highway right-of-way, or in cases where a law has been violated relative to the permitted activity.

 D. In the event of an emergency situation that requires immediate action to protect persons or property, work may proceed within the right-of-way without authorization from the district administrator's designee; however, the permittee must contact the VDOT Emergency Operations Center as soon as reasonably possible but no later than 48 hours after the end of the emergency situation.

-H. A copy of the land use permit and approved site plans or sketches shall be maintained at every job site and such items made readily available for inspection when requested by authorized personnel.
+J. A copy of the permit and approved site plans or sketches shall be maintained at every job site and such items made readily available for inspection when requested by VDOT or any authorized personnel.
 Strict adherence to the permit is required at all times.
 Any activity other than that described in the permit shall render the permit null and void.
 Any changes to the permit shall be coordinated and approved by the district administrator's designee prior to construction.

-I. For permit work within the limits of a VDOT construction project, the permittee must obtain the contractor's consent in writing before the permit will be issued.
-The permittee shall coordinate and schedule all permitted work within the limits of a VDOT construction project to avoid conflicts with contracted work.
+K. For permit work within the limits of a transportation project, the applicant must obtain the consent of the project's general contractor in writing before the permit will be issued.
+The permittee shall coordinate with VDOT and the project's general contractor and schedule all work within the limits of a transportation project to avoid conflicts with work of the transportation project.

-J. Disturbances within the right-of-way shall be kept to a minimum during permitted activities.
-Permit applications for proposed disturbances within the right-of-way that include disturbance on property directly adjacent to the right-of-way, in which the combined area of disturbance constitutes a land-disturbing activity as defined in § 10.1-560 of the Code of Virginia and the Virginia Stormwater Management Program (VSMP) Permit Regulations (see 24VAC30-151-760), must be accompanied by documented approval of erosion and sediment control plans and stormwater management plans, if applicable, from the corresponding jurisdictional local or state government plan approving authority.
+M. Disturbances within the right-of-way shall be kept to a minimum during permitted activities.
+Permit applications for proposed disturbances within the right-of-way that include disturbance on property directly adjacent to the right-of-way, in which the combined area of disturbance constitutes a land-disturbing activity as defined in § 62.1-44.15:24 of the Code of Virginia and the Virginia Erosion and Stormwater Management Program (Part II (9VAC25-875-40 et seq.) of 9VAC25-875), must be accompanied by documented approval of erosion and sediment control plans and stormwater management plans for the activity, as applicable, from the corresponding jurisdictional local or state government plan approving authority.

 Additionally, the permittee shall: